aimansae/as-modal/README.md

 # Simple Modal with React Typescript

-This is a simple responsive Modal created with React typescript
+This is a simple responsive Modal created with React Typescript.

 ![Modal Preview](./src/assets/modal-preview.PNG)

 Please find the deployed site (here)[https://as-react-modal.netlify.app/]

 ## Prerequisites
 Before you start with this task, research what is the correct way to implement a modal (it’s at the end of the HTML content, directly into the body), but I want you to figure out why exactly.

-Also, research what **(Portal)[https://legacy.reactjs.org/docs/portals.html]** in React is and what problems does it solve.
+Also, research what **[Portal](https://legacy.reactjs.org/docs/portals.html)** in React is and what problems does it solve.

 ## Requirements